robyftp/Tree/README.md

-## Why do choirs keep buckets handy?
-So they can carry their tune
+## Why can't a bicycle stand on its own?
+It's two-tired.